Skip to content

 5.2 DNS

 DHCP assigns addresses, but devices still need to translate hostnames into those addresses.
-That is the job of DNS.
+DNS handles this task.

 Each resolver caches the answer for the duration of the TTL (Time to Live) value set by the authoritative server.
 A TTL of 300 seconds means changes take up to 5 minutes to propagate.
 A low TTL propagates changes quickly but increases query load on the authoritative server.
-For OT device records that rarely change, a TTL of 3600 seconds (1 hour) reduces query traffic without causing stale-record problems.
+For OT device records that change infrequently, a TTL of 3600 seconds (1 hour) reduces query traffic without causing stale-record issues.

 DNS stores different record types for different purposes.
 OT networks use most of these for device management, email routing, and reverse lookups.